 How does the university communicate with students?

 Student Marquette e-mail accounts are the preferred official communication.
-Students can have their Marquette e-mail forwarded to personal e-mail.
+Students can set up eMarq accounts on to their smartphones or tablets.

 Is a student required to bring a computer?